 Herbivores are the animals that rely on vegetation for food.
-While carnivores depend on other animals for their food needs.
+In contrast, carnivores depend on other animals for their food needs.
 However, there are many other variations.

 Herbivores vs Carnivores